-

 Definition and Responsibilities

-A notary public is an official appointed by the state to serve as an impartial witness in the signing of important documents.
-Their primary responsibilities include administering oaths, taking acknowledgments, witnessing signatures, and verifying the identity of the signers.
+Notaries are commissioned by the state.
+They serve as a neutral witness when important documents are signed.
+Their responsibilities are: giving oaths, taking acknowledgments, witnessing signatures, and verifying the identity of the signers.

 Legal Requirements

-To become a notary public in New York, you must be at least 18 years old.
-Also, you must be a resident of the state or have a business in the state.
-Furthermore you must be a citizen or legal resident of the United States.
-Additionally, you can not have any felony convictions (unless your rights have been restored).
+To become a notary public in New York, you must be at least 18 years and above.
+You must also be a resident of the state or have a business operation in the state.
+Furthermore, you must be a citizen or legal resident of the United States.
+Additionally, you cannot have any felony convictions (unless your rights have been restored).

 Recordkeeping